 For us, that means leaving the safe harbour of home and travelling together for a year.
 We left in October 2016, purchased a sailboat in the Caribbean and sailed for 8 beautiful months.
-After selling the boat, we took off the Europe on foot (currently in Germany), and excited to see what the next few months will bring!
+After selling the boat, we took off the Europe with a caravan (currently in France), and excited to see what the next few months will bring!

 So things have been quiet over here for a while, but that is mostly due to all the crazy things that have been happening, not due to lack of things to do.
 These last few weeks have been sorta (very!) crazy and we are just finally sorting out some thoughts and feels about whats happened and what is happening.

 I've given a quick point form summary for those of you with a short attention span for blogs (like me):

 So, yesterday this happened and sorta took our day by storm.
 We never dreamed that selling our boat could happen so fast.
 We really buckled in for a long drawn our ride.
 We got some really great advice from Let It Breeze Sailing and Monday Never and Sailing Salty Kisses, which essentially all came back to the same point: photograph it beautifully and price it to sell.

 I wonder now if we should have sold for more.
 But then I think about all that came our way and I feel it was because it was a great price on a clean boat that is ready to go with tons of useful items already on board.
 And this way, with a quick sale, we won't waste anytime in marinas or on the hard waiting for her to sell (which really gobbles up your money fast).